Krusha10/Final-Project-Pong/README.md

 Shape Class:

--
+- Shape class is an abstract class which is extended by ball class and paddles class.
+- Variables x, y, w, h in shape class is public as those variables are used in other classes.

 Ball Class:

 - Ball class is a final class.
-    - As it's not future extended.
+    - As it's not further extended.
     - Class hierarchy breaks there and no other classes extends ball class.
 - Includes private variables which are only used in ball class.
 - Methods are used to controls ball behavior.